Uplafe/C-Programming/README.md

     return 0;
 }
 ```

-## 🟰 Largest of Two Numbers
+🟰 Largest of Two Numbers

-**Description:**
+Description:
-A program that allows users to find the greatest of 2 values.
+A program that allows users to find the greatest of two values.
 ```c
 #include <stdio.h>